Tarkajr/TradeStuff-Project/README.md

 # TradeStuff-Project

 TradeStuff-Project is a react native app that renders a list of six items at a time in a grid using JSON data from an API.
-The rest of the data assosciated with the item is available on click and new items load on scroll.
+The rest of the data associated with the item is available on click and new items load on scroll.

 ## Installation